 The Career Resource Library (SC 283) has numerous publications, videotapes, and handouts on career-related topics.
 Career Cruising and Discover are interactive computerized career guidance programs for student use.
+Discover is also available in MyWCC.

 Schedule a simulated interview

 Current transfer agreements with other area colleges and universities are maintained in Counseling and Career Planning, including program transfer guides and course transfer information.
 Current catalogs from two- and four-year colleges are available as well as computer stations with Internet access to other college web sites.